Heroico/PredictDBAnalysis/README.md

 describing how much a genetic marker contributes to the genetic expression of a gene.

 This tool automates the calculation of the **gene expression** for a set of individuals, according to such **transcriptome models**.
-The estimated **gene expression** is then compared to a measured transcriptome; and the correlation is then presented in a qq-plot.
+The estimated **gene expression** is then corrrelated to a measured **transcriptome** for each gene.
+Finally the correlations are presented into a qq-plot, which is the output of this process.

 See the [wiki](https://github.com/Heroico/PredictDBAnalysis/wiki) for some details on what the concerned files look like.